AmirSabzalipour/CV/pages/work2.md

     width: 160px;
     border-radius: 10px; /* Add border radius for rounded corners */
     margin-right: 0; /* Reduce the margin for the right side */
+    padding-right: 5px;
-    padding-right: 5px; /* Reduce padding for the right side */ }
+     padding-top: -20px; /* Reduce padding for the right side */ }

 .additional-column p,